 Working in intense, focused bursts

-There are a number of techniques to help balance intense focus with brain downtime.
+Many techniques are available to help balance intense focus with brain downtime.
 For example, use a Pomodoro timer.
-The Pomodoro Technique suggests setting a 25-minute timer to work focused and without distractions, and then take a 5-10-minute break to do something different.
+The Pomodoro Technique suggests setting a 25-minute timer to work focused and without distractions, and then take a 5- to 10-minute break to do something different.
 Allow yourself to diffuse in your breaks.